BeaconCMS/beacon/guides/introduction/your_first_site.md

 The `@inner_content` is important here, it's where page's templates will be injected into the layout.

-Save the changes and Publish it.
+Click on Create Draft Layout, then click on Publish, and Confirm.
+Done, we have a layout to render the pages.

 ## Creating the home page

 For the home page we'll display an image uploaded to the Media Library.
-Firstly, go to [http://localhost:4000/admin/my_site/media_library](http://localhost:4000/admin/my_site/media_library), click "Upload", and finish by uploading an image that you like.
-On the list of assets, click "View", and on the bottom of the modal that has opened you'll find the path for that asset, copy it.
+Firstly, click on Media Library on the sidebar menu, then click "Upload", and upload any image that you like.

+On the list of assets, take note of the **Name** of the asset.

-Go to [http://localhost:4000/admin/my_site/pages/new](http://localhost:4000/admin/my_site/pages/new) and input some data into the form:
+Now let's create the page.
+Click on Pages on the sidebar menu, then click on Create New Page, and input some data into the form:

 * Path: leave it empty, that will be the root home page
 * Title: Home - My Site